 National of EEA or Switzerland

-If you're a national of the European Economic Area (EEA) or of Switzerland you don't require a visa or immigration permission to study in the UK.
+If you are a national of a European Economic Area (EEA) country or of Switzerland you do not require a visa or immigration permission to study in the UK.
 Further immigration guidance relating to European Economic Area Nationals is available on the Home Office website.

 Most non-EEA students need to apply for entry clearance permission before departure to study in the UK.